ashikur87/medical-care-client/README.md

 2.here is some Services and price included.
 3.here is some Experts
 4.firebase Authentication
-5.and aso login/registration  page here
+5.and also login/registration  page here